 While creating this widget, you will be asked to choose:

 - Bins colors

 Customize the display

-First, go to Device Management -> Dashboards -> Click the "sprocket" icon located in upper right corner of the widget to display its settings.
+First, go to Device Management -> Dashboards -> Click the "menu" located in upper right corner and select "edit" of the widget to display its settings.

-Adjust the on screen data to fit your desired parameters.
-Below is an example os customized histogram chart:
+Adjust the information data to fit your desired parameters.
+Below is an example of customized histogram chart: